Welcome to the Friends of Cedar Mountain Battlefield compilation of the Official Confederate Reports of the battle.

 Reports No. 31-36 are from the Stonewall Brigade.
 W. Dorsey Pender (No. 57) and James J. Archer’s (No. 52) brigades followed close on their heels to complete the rout of Union forces on the Confederate Left, but these reports could be read now or later.

 Over on General Early’s side of the field, (the Confederate Center), in addition to Early’s report, Brigadier-General Edward Thomas’ brigade, Report No. 53, of A.P.
 Hill’s Division, details anchoring Early’s right and how its presence shored up for Early’s collapsing line.
+The report of Captain Samuel T. Player, 49th Georgia, (from the Supplemental Records) enhances Thomas’ report.
 Col. James A. Walker’s report, No. 61, gives some fine detail of the fight along the Crittenden Lane.
 Their stand checked the waning Federal flank attack.
 A consolidated counter-attack ensued.

 The counterattack is represented in most of the Confederate reports.

 Returning to General Ewell’s Division on the high ground of the Shelf, Rev. Slaughter’s property, Isaac Trimble and Henry Forno’s brigades advanced down the hill for the final Confederate advance; Reports Number 62 & Number 63.
 Finally, the brief dramatic artillery duel of William Pegram’s battery which closed the battle in the dark, is mentioned in Brig.
 Gen. Charles Fields’ report, Number 51.
 Lieut.
 Col. R. L. Walker, No. 58, also mentions Pegram’s advance at night, in addition to the part played earlier in the day with his batteries that supported General Early’s line.
 Leroy Stafford’s Louisiana brigade also advanced with General Field but makes no mention of Pegram’s duel.